Many of the items below have been sent in by readers over the years.

 Submissive rabbits will whimper if somebody, who's more dominant, takes something away from them which they want very much.
 Occasionally I hear whimpering when a rabbit is dreaming.

 Rabbits need to dig and chew in general for various reasons.
 They live underground in the wild.
-They dig their homes on higher bluffs if possible to avoid the water table.
 Rabbit dens always have 2 exits.
-They have elaborate tunnels where they different areas are for storing food, raising babies, and defecating.
 In your home, you will notice that rabbits sleep in different areas at different times of the day.
-That is natural.

 In the house they are digging to get out of where they are (escape), to sharpen nails, as an outlet for their anger (what did you do?), boredom, a territorial display for other rabbits, and to make a lot of noise.
 Early morning digging is probably a helpful function to get you out of bed so they can have breakfast.
 Solutions: get out of bed, give a treat at a different time rather than breakfast, earplugs, less noisy digging materials.
 You can't fight it and it's really good exercise.